Ahyaya/statNS/readme.txt

  English version:
 ================================================

+Type the following command in shell to compile and test

+make lib (make shared libs only)

+make test (make libs and test)

+make clean (clean workspace)

+make cleanall (clean all generated files including the shared libs)

+How to use the lib with your own codes?

 Simplest way to compile and use statNS code in C langugue (QUICK compile): gcc test.c lib/libstatNS.so -o test.out